MichaelCurrin/workflow-builder/index.md

 ### On a schedule

-Run on given cron frequency.
-Here, daily at midnight.
+Run on a given frequency, using [Crontab](https://crontab.com) notation.

+Daily at midnight:

 ```yaml
 on: